mdlmarkham/HL_DockerMCPGateway/README.md

 In this setup:

-- **Tailscale Sidecar**
+- **tsdproxy (Host Process)**
-  Provides secure networking and automatic HTTPS via Tailscale Serve.
+  Provides secure networking and automatic HTTPS via Tailscale.
+  Uses your host's existing Tailscale connection.

 - **Gateway Container (`mcp-gateway`)**
   Hosts the MCP interface and manages tool discovery, configuration, and routing.

-- **Markitdown Server (`mcp-markitdown`)**
+  Exposed on port 3000 for tsdproxy to proxy.

+- **MCP Servers**
-  Converts files (PDF, DOCX, HTML, etc.) into Markdown using the `convert_to_markdown` tool.
+  - **Markitdown**: Converts files (PDF, DOCX, HTML, etc.) into Markdown
+  - **Proxmox MCP**: Manages VMs, containers, and nodes in your hypervisor
+  - **Tailscale MCP**: Automates your Tailscale network configuration
+  - Many more available via profiles

 - **Komodo** orchestrates containers as a managed stack.
-- **Tailscale Services** makes the gateway discoverable and accessible with HTTPS.
+- **tsdproxy** makes the gateway accessible with HTTPS on your tailnet.

 ---